 they will run and not grow weary, they will walk and not faint.

 When we put our hope in God, he renews our strength.
-We don’t have to dredge it up and force a win.
-He will renew our strength, and we will simply get up and keep going.
+We don’t have to dredge it up and force any part of it.
+He will renew our strength.

 If our hope is in the Lord, we will soar on wings like eagles.
 We will run and not grow weary, we will walk and not faint.